Human chimera: Chimera identification

-Non-artificial chimerism has traditionally been considered to be rare due the low amount of reported cases in medical literature.
+Non-artificial chimerism has traditionally been considered to be rare due to the low amount of reported cases in medical literature.
 However, this may be due to the fact that humans might not often be aware of this condition to begin with.
 There are usually no signs or symptoms for chimerism other than a few physical symptoms such as hyper-pigmentation, hypo-pigmentation, Blaschko's lines, body asymmetry or heterochromia iridum (possessing two different colored eyes).
 However, these signs do not necessarily mean an individual is a chimera and should only be seen as possible symptoms.
 Again, forensic investigation or curiosity over an unexpected maternity/paternity DNA test result usually leads to the accidental discovery of this condition.
 By simply undergoing a DNA test, which usually consists of either a swift cheek swab or a blood test, the discovery of the once unknown second genome is made, therefore identifying that individual as a chimera.